har-in-air/ESP32C3_BLUETOOTH_AUDIO_VARIO/README.md

 # WiFi Configuration

-To put the vario into WiFi AP server mode, switch on the vario and immediately press and hold the `PCC` button.
-When you hear a confirmation tone, release PCC.
+To put the vario into WiFi AP server mode, switch on the vario and immediately press and hold the `PCCA` button.
+When you hear a confirmation tone, release the button.

 Connect to the WiFi Access Point `Vario-AP`, no password needed.